R3zdrake/R3zdrake/README.md

 ### Hi there 👋

-I'm Afrezal Karim
-This is my personal repo where i dump all my notes related to Cybersecurity, scripts, Tech HOWTO Guide, Study and Exam related.
+I'm Afrezal Karim, this is my personal repo where i dump all my notes related to Cybersecurity, scripts, Tech HOWTO Guide, Study and Exam related.